 The Benefits and Application Process

-The application process to become a Designated 2018 Texas Main Street community is now open.
-The Application is here.
+The application process to become a Designated 2018 Texas Main Street community is now closed.
+The application remains on the website here should you be interested in completing an application in the next cycle.
 Applications to become a designated Main Street community are accepted once each year on the last working day of July.
 Please review the Main Street sections of this website or contact the Texas Main Street State Coordinator for information on the program or pertaining to completion of the application.

 Important dates and information: